JordanMRichards/patient-dashboard/README.md

   By default this service will be hosted on port `3000`

   ### Why Next.js?
-  I chose Next.js primarly for its static-generation functionality.
-It also sets the app up well for future iterarions, such as statically processed URL params.
+  I chose Next.js primarly for its static-generation.
+It also sets the app up well for future iterarions, such as URL param handling.
 I like that Next.js doesn't box you into a corner, where you can write as much or as server-side code as necessary.
 For this project I've avoided implementing an api backend within the Next.js codebase.

-  ## API requests are sent both from the front-end and back-end:
+  ### Requests to the API are sent both from the front-end and back-end:
-  Every minute, the statically generated props are regenerated - triggering a server-side fetch to the API.
+  The statically generated props are regenerated as frequently as once a minute - triggering a server-side fetch to the API.
 For instance, if 1,000 customers land on home within the same minute, only the first page load within a 60 second window will trigger the static generation.

   This ensures:
    - Majority of users have their page load request load immediately